nomasgrim/backpack-ui/CONTRIBUTING.md

 [optional footer]
 ```

-When writing commit messages, keep in mind [the seven rules of a great Git commit message](https://chris.beams.io/posts/git-commit/):
+When writing commit messages, we base loosely off of [the seven rules of a great Git commit message](https://chris.beams.io/posts/git-commit/):

 - Separate subject from body with a blank line
 - Limit the subject line to 50 characters
+- Use the imperative mood in the subject line, e.g. `fix`, `change`, `update`, `add`, etc.
-- Capitalize the subject line
+- do not capitalize the subject line
 - Do not end the subject line with a period
-- Use the imperative mood in the subject line, e.g. `Fix`, `Change`, `Update`, `Add`, etc.
 - Wrap the body at 72 characters
 - Use the body to explain what and why vs. how